Nancy Evelyn Allen

 About the Author

-Nancy Evelyn Allen, MACE, has spent the past six years researching and writing her soon-to-be published series The Covenant Woman.
-The Covenant Woman: Growing The Church, won SECOND PLACE in the Bible Studies division at the 2007 Blue Ridge Christian Writer's Conference, and The Covenant Woman: Created and Chosen won FIRST PLACE at the 2008 competition.
+Nancy Evelyn Allen, MACE, is the author of the Covenant Woman series.
+She spent six years researching and writing her books.
+The Covenant Woman: Growing The Church won SECOND PLACE in the Bible Studies division at the 2007 Blue Ridge Christian Writer's Conference, and The Covenant Woman: Created and Chosen won FIRST PLACE at the 2008 competition.

 She writes a bimonthly column for the Nolensville Dispatch and the Eagleville Times and has also recorded 87 vignettes for WNAH Christian Talk Radio, 1360 on the dial.

-Nancy Allen wrote her first book as a requirement for her Masters Degree at Southern Baptist Theological Seminary.
+Nancy wrote her first book as a requirement for her Masters Degree at Southern Baptist Theological Seminary.
 While working at The Baptist Sunday School Board (LifeWay), she was published in Youth Leadership Magazine.
+She is also published in Mature Living Magazine and two anthologies—Gathering: Writers of Williamson County and Barack H. Obama: Vision to Victory.
 She has written numerous articles and pamphlets for church use.
-Nancy also has a southern fiction book called Daddy Alb.
+Nancy also has a Southern fiction book titled Daddy Alb.

 Nancy is a member of the Tennessee Writers Alliance and the Williamson County [Tennessee] Council for the Written Word.